sudheerj/reactjs-interview-questions/README.md

      export const CLEAR_COMPLETED = 'CLEAR_COMPLETED'
      ```

-     In Redux you use them in two places:
+     In Redux, you use them in two places:

      1. **During action creation:**